emotionalonbroadway/emotionalonbroadway.github.io/docs/tutorial.md

 ## Home Page

 The home page of your website (where people will land when you provide the link) is the `index.md` file in the `docs` folder.
 You may edit this page to add any information you would like.
-At the top of the page is a `SITENAME` template where you nay either delete it altogether or update it to your username.
+At the top of the page is a `SITENAME` template where you may either delete it altogether or update it to your username.

 ## CSV Files